mdigambia/wp-and-db/wpII-and-dbII/README.md

 ## Week 4

-- Intall JSON and AXIOs and then copy the json data to the db.json file
+- Intall JSON SERVER and AXIOs and then copy the json data to the db.json file
 - Pull data from the json server
 - Assignement the implement the form just the static version - (send the design)